viviensiu/llm-zoomcamp/module 2/NOTES.md

     2. Encode prompt with tokenizer.
     3. Mistral-7B model will generate a encoded response from the encoded prompt.
     4. Decode the response back into plain text.
-- Note: This model requires authentication and may pose an issue if we want to put it in a container.
+- <b>Note</b>: This model requires authentication and may pose an issue if we want to put it in a container.
 The other option would be to download the model, save and load it locally so you can skip the authentication.
 See the note ["Using Mistral-7B Model in Production"](https://github.com/DataTalksClub/llm-zoomcamp/blob/main/02-open-source/serving-hugging-face-models.md) for detailed instructions.

 ### 2.6 Exploring Open Source LLMs
 Basically to explore various open-source models on HuggingFace, you could adopt a "plug-and-play" method by referring to the codes found in model pages.